 Remember: Teeth move best in a healthy environment and in individuals who maintain excellent overall health.
-Make sure you choose a well-balanced diet.
+Make sure that you choose a well-balanced diet.

 Foods and drinks that may cause dental caries (cavities) should be restricted while you’re wearing braces or expanders.
 Sticky food is to be avoided because of the increased risk of dental decay and appliance breakage.
-This type of food sticks to braces and expanders, and remains on your teeth for long periods of time.
+This type of food sticks to braces and expanders, and it remains on your teeth for long periods of time.

-Between-meal snacks should be confined to foods that lack refined sugar, and should be followed by brushing or vigorous rinsing.
+Between-meal snacks should be confined to foods that lack refined sugar and should be followed by brushing or vigorous rinsing.

 Braces and expanders are attached to your teeth with a special orthodontic glue or cement that will withstand the normal forces of eating.
 However, brackets can be dislodged, wires can be bent or broken, and expanders can be loosened or pulled off, after eating certain foods.